rugbyprof/4553-Spatial-DS/Resources/Program_3_Starter/README.md

 ### File Explanations

-- First, any file with a `.pyc` extension on it, delete it.
+- First, any file that has a `.pyc` extension, delete it.
 Python creates a `python cache` file, and its usually based on your local path, so delete any if they are left.
 After you run some of the files, more `.pyc` files will appear.
 It's ok.

 #### dbscan.py
 - Implementation of dbscan we are using.
 No nead to edit anything here.